Jo Spier: Life

 Jo Spier was born in Zutphen, the Netherlands.
 From 1924 to 1939 Jo Spier worked for the newspaper De Telegraaf where he created humorous illustrations and cartoons about everyday life.
 He also worked as a courtroom sketch artist and theater review artist for them.
 During World War II his subject matter became more political and he was arrested for his satirical depiction of Hitler.
 He was first sent to the camp at Westerbork, then to Villa Bouchina with his wife and three children.
 For a period of a few months in 1943 they were protected from transport to German concentration camps, supposedly due to the influence of the leader of the pro-German Nationaal Socialistische Beweging, Anton Mussert.
 On 21 April 1943 Spier was transferred to the Theresienstadt concentration camp, where he was held with his family until the end of the war.
-During his internment in Theresienstadt, Spier also cooperated with the Germans by assisting with the film Theresienstadt, ein Dokumentarfilm aus dem jüdischen Siedlungsgebied.
+During his internment in Theresienstadt, Spier also cooperated with the Germans by assisting with the film Theresienstadt, ein Dokumentarfilm aus dem jüdischen Siedlungsgebiet.